SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.64**

-It is based on the rolling Epic `4.24-plus` branch.
-The best way to view the changes made by this fork is a [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) of this branch against the UE 4.27-plus branch with @nickshin's last community supported UE4.24 HTML5 plugin code as the starting point (this shows the actual changes made by this fork in the plugin code which were needed to get 4.27.2 working).
-Alternatively you can see the [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) of this fork branch against Epic's latest UE 4.27-plus branch which shows the plugin as new files in the Platforms/HTML5 folder.
+It is based on the rolling Epic `4.27-plus` branch so the best way to view the changes made by this fork is a [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) against a combination of Epic `4.27-plus` with @nickshin's last community supported UE4.24 HTML5 plugin code (this shows the actual changes made by this fork in the plugin code which were needed to get 4.27.2 working).
+If you look at a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) against just Epic `4.27-plus` it will show the plugin as new files in the Platforms/HTML5 folder.

 ### 4.24 HTML5 ES2 (WebGL 1)